 However, it’s important to remember that this is just an average.
-If you’ve already got the ball rolling with your mortgage application and only straightforward “searches” (more on this below) are required, you may be able to move in more quickly.
+If you’ve already got the ball rolling with your mortgage in principle and only straightforward property searches are required, you may be able to move in more quickly.

-Any of these might bring up issues that need to be investigated and resolved before the purchase can proceed – for example, most surveyor’s reports specifically include legal notes intended for the conveyancing solicitor, relating to factors such as building control and planning issues, and guarantees.
+Any of these might bring up issues that need to be investigated and resolved before the purchase can proceed – for example, most surveyor’s reports include legal notes intended for the conveyancing solicitor, relating to factors such as building control, planning issues and guarantees.

 Exchanging contracts and completion

 In the final stages of the process your conveyancer will agree the completion date with the seller’s solicitor – this is the date when ownership of the property transfers from the seller to the buyer.